captainrosco/Planner/README.md

 Clone/download repo.
 Unzip to desired folder.
 Run Command Prompt.
-Navigate to folder and run javac Main.java.e
+Navigate to folder and run javac Main.java
 ```

 ## Built With